localthomas/pandoc-template/Readme.md

 # pandoc-template with nix

-This repository is a template for a custom pandoc document creation process that generates a PDF file from Markdown.
+This repository is a template for a custom pandoc document creation process that generates a PDF file and HTML from Markdown.
-It includes an automatic conversion for [draw.io](https://www.diagrams.net/) files for integration into the Markdown sources.
+It includes an [automatic conversion](https://github.com/localthomas/pandoc-drawio) for [draw.io](https://www.diagrams.net/) files for integration into the Markdown sources.

 ## Requirements